miotke/SimpleToDo/README.md

 A todo list iOS app written in Swift and using CoreData.

 This is a portfolio project and is not deployed on the app store.
-This project is here to demonstrate skill and ability in iOS programming abilities.
+This project is here to demonstrate skill and ability in building apps for iOS.

 ### Functionality
 * Add todo items